Sears Holdings Comps Down, Stock Up

-Hoffman Estates– Clearly trying to drive its stock price higher, Sears Holdings Corp. said today that despite falling same-store sales during the crucial holiday selling season, it will report a profit of $750 to $830 million, up as much as 16% to 28% from the $648 million it earned during the fourth quarter of 2005.
+Clearly trying to drive its stock price higher, Sears Holdings Corp., reported on Jan.
+9 that despite falling same-store sales during the crucial holiday selling season, it will report a profit of $750 to $830 million, up as much as 16% to 28% from the $648 million it earned during the fourth quarter of 2005.

-Liking what it heard, Wall Street gave Sears what it hoped for and pushed its stock price up by $3.26 a share, or 2%, to $169.29 in mid-day trading.
+Liking what it heard, Wall Street on the day of the announcement gave Sears what it hoped for and pushed its stock price up by $3.26 a share, or 2%, to $169.29 in mid-day trading.

 The retailer said Kmart same-store sales declined 1.2% during the nine-week period ended Dec.
 30, hampered by lower transaction volumes.
 Apparel sales, while hurt by unseasonably warm weather, still increased over last year's level.
 Same-store sales in Sears units fell by 5.6%, hurt by lower lawn and garden and appliance sales, partially offset by an improvement in women's apparel, the company said.